meeb/whoisit/README.md

 # Tests

-There is a minimal test suite mostly to verify the parsers, you can run it by cloing this repository, installing the required dependancies and execuiting:
+There is a test suite that you can run by cloing this repository, installing the required dependancies and execuiting:

 ```bash
 $ make test